Zold1/linux-basics/User and Groups.md

 ## User Control Commands

+At first, you must know something important:

+*

 * `whoami` print effective userid
 * `w` show who is logged on and what they are doing.